tireddy2/Reverse-HTTP-Transport/draft-bt-httpbis-reverse-http.md

 --- abstract

 This document defines a secure transport for HTTP in which the client and server roles are reversed.
 This arrangement improves the origin server's protection from Layer 3 and Layer 4 denial-of-service attacks when an intermediary is in use.
-It allows origin server's to be hosted without being publicly accessible but allows the clients to access these servers via an intermediary.
+It allows origin server's to be hosted without being publicly (and directly) accessible but allows clients to access these servers via an intermediary.

 --- middle

 # Introduction

-The HTTP protocol has long supported the ability of clients to access origins via an intermediary.
-There are now a variety of well-defined intermediary types:
+The Hypertext Transfer Protocol (HTTP) has long supported the ability of clients to access origins via an intermediary.
+There are a variety of well-defined intermediary types:

 * Client-selected
    - HTTP request proxies (a.k.a. forward proxies)